ohaz/antiproguard/README.md

 * Clone this repo
 * Requires python >= 3.4 and java >= 7 to be installed.
+* Either do the following steps manually, or run `python init.py` and do the interactive initialization tool
 * run `pip install -r requirements.txt` to get the required python modules
 * It's preferred to do this in a virtualenv, see the documentation of virtualenv for this
 * Download apktool (https://ibotpeaches.github.io/Apktool/), no need for the windows wrapper, store it somewhere and remember the location